Articles

 Not all parts of your institution are subject to the GLBA Safeguards Rule.
 As the regulatory landscape evolves, it’s essential to maintain a comprehensive IT asset and third-party inventory that includes data storage locations, data classification, and responsible parties.
 While only Federal Tax Information (FTI) is currently designated as Controlled Unclassified Information (CUI), it’s prudent to prepare for potential future expansions of this classification by the Department of Education to include all data used in the administration of student financial aid programs.

-To adopt a robust approach to asset categorization and inventory, consider the Cybersecurity Maturity Model Certification (CMMC) framework, specifically targeting CMMC Assessment Scope – Level 2 which is based on NIST 800-171.
+To adopt a robust asset categorization and inventory approach, consider the Cybersecurity Maturity Model Certification (CMMC) framework, specifically targeting CMMC Assessment Scope – Level 2, which is based on NIST 800-171.
 Begin by meticulously cataloging all assets: servers, endpoints, mobile devices, network equipment, IoT systems, data centers, and cloud services.
 Add details such as hardware specifications, software versions, ownership, and physical locations.

 Next, align these assets with CMMC asset categories, focusing on their interaction with CUI and all data processed, stored, or transmitted as part of your Student Financial Aid (SFA) program, including FTI from the IRS.
 For a more nuanced categorization, consider the following: